Are you an NYRB Classics superfan? Do you want to win free books? September 17, 2015

 Wednesday, October 14, 7 pm, Book Culture on Columbus, 450 Columbus Ave, NYC (In conversation with Samuel Freedman)

-Thursday, October 15, 7 pm, Porter Square Books, 25 White St, Cambridge, MA
+Thursday, October 15, 7 pm, Porter Square Books, 25 White St, Cambridge, MA (In conversation with Jeremy Solomons)

 Sunday, October 11, 12 pm, Politics & Prose, 5015 Connecticut Ave, NW, Washington DC